 Colvin is the thirty-ninth highest peak with an elevation of 4,057 feet and Blake is just below that at 3,960 feet and ranked forty-third of the forty-six peaks.

 We also wanted to do the hike during decent weather, so had postponed twice due to rainy conditions over the previous few weeks.
 The latest we had hiked the previous year in our first year of doing the high peaks was mid-September, and the day that matched both our schedules this year for a final hike, with a decent weather prognosis, was Sunday, October 14th.

-Just past the sign in book is the big gate and then you are officially on trail.
+Just past the sign-in book is the big gate and then you are officially on the trail.
 The road is a godsend when you are coming off the mountain and accounts for a nice chunk of the mileage from this hike.

 There is a sign there for both Colvin and Nippletop and it tells you the mileage for Colvin is 1.8 miles and Nippletop is 2.4 miles.
 The trail leads to Elk Pass.

 About twenty-five minutes to thirty minutes later and .7 upward miles, there is the turn off for Elk Pass and Nippletop and Dial on the left.
 The mileage doesn't add up as it says 1.1 miles to Colvin, but still 1.9 miles to Nippletop.

 The last sign was 1.8 miles to Colvin and 2.4 miles to Nippletop, so we spent a few minutes doing some math before pressing on.

 I was pretty sweaty from the hike up to this point, so I took a layer off before heading onto the trail for Colvin.
 Immediately into the turnoff though, there was a five-degree temperature change and I put that layer right back on.